Volkanite/knowledge/virus.md

+- remove the shortcuts
-cd to drive letter, then issue
+- cd to drive letter, then issue

     attrib -s -h . /S /D